 Financial Aid Probation: If a student fails to reach the maximum number of scheduled hours and the Director of Financial Aid determines that the student has fallen below the completion ratio standards for satisfactory progress, the student will be placed on Financial Aid Probation.
-The student's continued eligibility for federal aid will be at risk.
 Students who fail to maintain the required minimum GPA will also be placed on Financial Aid Probation.

-Students on Financial Aid Probation will receive a separate letter that will outline the academic requirements they must meet in order to receive aid for the following semester.
-If the student on Financial Aid Probation meets the required conditions of the probation, then the student will be permitted to continue to participate in the federal financial aid programs for subsequent semesters.
-Students that have been placed on probation will be considered as making satisfactory academic progress for the purpose of receiving financial aid as long as they continue to meet the academic requirements outlined in their probationary letter.
+Students on Financial Aid Probation will receive a separate letter that will outline the academic requirements they must meet in order to re-gain financial aid for the following semester.
+If the student on Financial Aid Probation meets the required conditions of the probation, then the student will be permitted to participate in the federal financial aid programs for subsequent semesters.
+Students that have been placed on probation have the right to appeal this determination.
+If the appeal is granted, the student will be eligible to receive federal financial aid for the subsequent semester.
+They will be considered as making satisfactory academic progress for the purpose of receiving financial aid as long as they continue to meet the academic requirements outlined in their probationary letter.